 Piloted in 2012 in Saint Vincent and the Grenadines and St. Kitts and Nevis, the Smart Hospitals project is one of PAHO’s largest partnership initiatives, together with the United Kingdom’s Foreign, Commonwealth and Development Office (FCDO).

 In St. Vincent and the Grenadines, Georgetown Hospital (benefiting from the intervention of a Smart hospital) was the only one that remained functional after a severe storm-affected 39 clinics and the reference hospital (Milton Cato Hospital).
 In addition, this hospital became a water supply center for the community after the storm, using rainwater reserves.
 In Jamaica after the passage of hurricane Melissa in 2025 all four smart facilities remained functional.
-Caribbean countries are encouraged to tackle global challenges including climate change and diseases by using smart standards in all health facilities.
+Caribbean countries are encouraged to tackle multi hazard challenges including climate change and diseases by using smart standards in all health facilities.

 This Smart Hospitals Toolkit is designed for hospital administrators, health disaster coordinators, health facility designers, engineers and maintenance staff to help assess disaster safety levels and energy consumption and provide recommendations and action plans for the implementation of interventions aimed at improving resilience, conserving resources, cutting energy costs and dependency, increasing energy efficiency in operations, and reducing carbon emissions.